yunyaogu/yunyaogu.github.io/README.md

 # About
 ## Business Owner And Life Long Learner
-## Yun has walked away from design owning her failuire in her last full time job and am recovering from RISD retaliation.
+## Yun has walked away from design owning her failuire in her last full time job and is recovering from RISD retaliation.
 ## DeployDataThanIdentitySell; DesignUniversally; BoycottShallowProductManagement; MakeWrongDesignHarder
 ## ALL RESULTS ON SEARCH ENGINE AFTER PAGE 1 IS UNAUTHORIZED & MANIPULATED
 ### #Am I the last one who cares about design’s value over securing a designer job??? #CredentialsMatter #BrainWorkMatters #ReadThanMan-pleasing #IChooseKnowledgePowerThanPxxxyPower